andrew867/ESP32ModbusBridge/README.md

 - 195 (0xC3): Get Parameter
 - 196 (0xC4): Set Parameter

-## Original Code
+## Code Structure

-This project was converted from reverse-engineered binary code:
+This project is organized into modular components with clear separation of concerns:
-- Original binary: `E6_V3_3.bin`
+- Task-based architecture for concurrent operations
-- Decompiled code: `E6_V3_3.bin-ida2.c`
+- Protocol handling for Modbus and custom protocols
-- Map file: `E6_V3_3.bin.map`
+- Configuration management via NVS storage

-All original functions have been mapped to human-readable implementations with proper documentation.
+- Comprehensive error handling and logging throughout

 ## License